janklasek/data-version-control-final-project/Section2.md

 The configuration plays a key role in setting up a workflow and also to keep the code clean and improve readability.
+Another sentence